RexxarAng/SocialCrawler/README.md

 * Extract the chromedriver executable from the downloaded archive.
 * Place the chromedriver executable in a directory that is included in the system's PATH environment variable.
 * Run this command ```pip install -r requirements.txt``` in the project directory
+* Update the config.json file
+  * browser profile with your facebook and instagram logged in
+  * Instagram username and password

 ## Technologies
 Project is created with: